-33 Financing of broadband and NGA networks
+33 Financing of basic broadband and NGA networks

-Is there a government financial scheme to promote broadband penetration?
+Is there a government financial scheme to promote basic broadband or NGA broadband penetration?

 The GTL contemplates the creation of a Telecoms Development Fund with the purpose of promoting the increase of telecoms services coverage in poor or geographically isolated areas.
 The fund contemplates subsidising: projects for publicly available telephones and calling centres; community 'infocentres' (these projects shall have the purpose of promoting information and communication technologies, including connection to internet); local radio and television services; and any other project for telecoms services that may benefit the community.